 The day-night rhythm is regulated by melatonin which is itself synthesised from serotonin.
 This sleep hormone is vital for getting off to sleep.
 The production of serotonin depends on the blood concentration of tryptophan, an amino-acid.

-A low glycemic index meal high in carbohydrates and low in protein causes a greater concentration of tryptophan and helps it move around the brain.
+Eat these foods in the evening and make sure you eat them along with dishes containing lentils, quinoa or rice… to help tryptophan to “get into” the brain.
 Foods with the highest levels of tryptophan: chick peas, parsley, parmesan, wholegrain rice, gourd seeds, soya, cod, dairy products, walnuts, eggs, pulses, bananas…

 These foods should be accompanied by dishes based on lentils, quinoa, rice, etc. to help the tryptophan enter the brain.